DefangLabs/defang-docs/docs/use-cases/use-cases.md

 # Anti-patterns

 While Defang is great for a wide variety of use cases, there are some use cases that are not a good fit for Defang.
 Generally, the use-cases that are Defang anti-patterns are the same as the ones that are [12 Factor](https://12factor.net/) anti-patterns.
-Here are some examples:

 ## Stateful Services